 From Jafar's speech, we learn that the Prophet encouraged all the natural moral virtues such as truthfulness, kindness, generosity, and justice.
 And he condemned all the naturally repugnant vices such as false speech shamelessness, adultery and fornication, ignorance, and oppression.

 There is also the testimony of Jafar on the truthfulness of the Prophet.
-Both before and after he became a prophet, Muhammad had unchallenged reputation of a person who was always truthful and trustworthy.
-For this he was known as As-Saadiq and Al-Amiin respectively.
+Both before and after he became a prophet, Muhammad had the unchallenged reputation of a person who was always truthful and trustworthy.
+For this, he was known as As-Saadiq and Al-Amiin respectively.

 In fact, mission and method fused in the Prophet since we are told by Aaishah, may God be pleased with her: "His character was the Quran."
 To reject the Prophet is to reject the Quran and to reject the Quran is to reject the human being's only authentic source of Divine guidance.

 The importance of the Quran and the example of the Prophet Muhammad plays a vital role in forming a valid and satisfying worldview for the human being in whatever time or place he or she may live.
 Since the Quran is the final and complete message of God to humanity and since there will be no prophet after Muhammad, it is especially important for people everywhere to discover or rediscover the meaning and relevance of the Quran to their lives.
 Whether you live in the north or the south, the east or the west, whether you live in the so-called developed and advanced world or the underdeveloped and impoverished world, whether you are a male or female, young or old, the Quran has a message for you.
 In fact, it is the message for you.